BBC Midlands Today: Overview

 The programme began on 28 September 1964, broadcasting from a small room in the Birmingham Register Office before moving to the custom-built Pebble Mill broadcasting centre in Edgbaston on 10 November 1971.
 It remained there until the studios closed on 22 October 2004 when the BBC Birmingham operations were switched to the current studios at The Mailbox.

-Up until 1991, the programme also served the East Midlands, which has since received its own BBC regional news service.
-The programme's editorial area consists of the West Midlands, Warwickshire, Staffordshire, Shropshire, Herefordshire, Worcestershire and northern Gloucestershire (even though Gloucestershire is not formally within the Midlands, being in the South West England region - it is also covered by BBC Points West).
+Until 1991, the programme also served the East Midlands, which has since received its own BBC regional TV news programme, East Midlands Today.
+The programme's editorial area consists of the West Midlands, Warwickshire, Staffordshire, Shropshire, Herefordshire, Worcestershire and northern Gloucestershire (even though Gloucestershire is not formally within the Midlands, being in the South West England region – it is also covered by BBC Points West).

 Midlands Today is broadcast from the Sutton Coldfield transmitter in the West Midlands and can be watched in any part of the UK on Sky, Freesat and in the rest of Europe via Astra 2E at 28.2° East (10788V 22000 5/6).
 The latest edition is also available to view again on the Midlands Today website and on BBC iPlayer.

+Freeview viewers in northern Staffordshire around Kidsgrove and Biddulph cannot receive signal from the Sutton Coldfield transmitter; instead, they receive better signal from the Winter Hill transmitter that broadcasts North West Tonight from Salford.
+However, those areas can still watch Midlands Today on Channel 101, which broadcasts the BBC One West Midlands variant on Sky and Freesat by default.

+Even though viewers in northern Oxfordshire around Banbury are served by South Today, the town can also receive Midlands Today from a local relay transmitter that is transmitted from the Sutton Coldfield transmitter.

+Viewers in North West Leicestershire and Swadlincote in Derbyshire receive Midlands Today on Freeview as local news meaning those areas receive better signals from the Sutton Coldfield transmitter rather than Waltham transmitter.

+Eastern parts of the Powys area in Wales, such as Presteigne, cannot receive signals from the Carmel transmitter; instead, they get better signals from the Ridge Hill transmitter, which broadcasts Midlands Today.

-On February 6, 2023, new studio upgrade was revealed resembling that of Studio B at Broadcasting House launched in June 2022.
+On 6 February 2023, a new studio upgrade was revealed resembling that of Studio B at Broadcasting House launched in June 2022 to include a whole new studio presentation, enhanced graphics and additional presentation locations within the studio.
 The upgrade brings the studio up to full HD capabilities for the first time.

 On air

-On weekdays, 3 breakfast bulletins air as part of BBC Breakfast at 26 minutes past the hour, between 6:26am and 8:26am.

-A fifteen-minute lunchtime bulletin airs at 1:30pm, following the BBC News at One.

-The main edition of Midlands Today is broadcast every weeknight between 6.30pm and 7.00pm.

-The late night bulletin airs at 10.30pm on weeknights, following the BBC News at Ten.
+On weekdays, 6 breakfast bulletins air as part of BBC Breakfast around every 30 minutes, between 6:26am and 9:06am.A fifteen-minute lunchtime bulletin airs at 1:30pm, following the BBC News at One.
+The main edition of Midlands Today is broadcast every weeknight between 6.30pm and 7.00pm.The late night bulletin airs at 10.30pm on weeknights, following the BBC News at Ten.

 Midlands Today also airs short early evening bulletins on Saturday and Sunday evenings, although times usually vary.
 A late night bulletin is also broadcast on Sundays, following the BBC News at Ten.